LLONSIT-glitch/wonder/README.md

 # Special thanks
-Thanks to @Ruin0x11 for it's josette tool which has been really useful to know more about the SPI compression format and the segments containing the sprites and object data.
+Thanks to @Ruin0x11 for its josette tool which has been really useful to know more about the SPI compression format and the segments containing the sprites and object data.
 Most of the structures in `obj.h` are ported directly from the mentioned tool.